LeighHenderson/LeighHenderson.github.io/_pages/ImageJ-basics.markdown

 The sky's the limit on macros [pun intended].
 To infinity and beyond!

-See my ImageJ protocols and macros (LINK TO PAGE) for inspriation.
+See my [ImageJ protocols for quantifying lipid droplets] for inspriation.

 ### Starry sky image credit
 Thanks to Davide De Martin for the [starry sky image] from the ESO/Digitized Sky Survey 2.
 All smaller sky images were cropped from the original.